 - Suitable western hat.
-Protective headgear may be worn without penalty (See GR801). - Long-sleeved shirt of any color; short sleeves may be worn at the discretion of the judge. - Trousers, pants, a one-piece long-sleeved equitation suit, provided it includes a collar. - Boots.
+Protective headgear may be worn without penalty (See GR801). - Long-sleeved shirt with any type of collar; short sleeves may be worn at the discretion of the judge. - Trousers, pants, a one-piece long-sleeved equitation suit, provided it includes a collar. - Boots.
 Tall English boots, clearly visible on the outside of pants, are not permitted.